 - The implementation of existing ECOWAS trading should be improved first.
 Then the community should improve the physical infrastructure;

-- The organization should consider the more pressing issue- the ability to trade in every country’s native currency, without using a third currency like euro or dollars.
+- The organization should consider the ability to trade in every country’s native currency, without using a third currency like Euro or dollars.

-The aforementioned logistical hurdles are expected to be solved before January 2020.
+The aforementioned logistical hurdles expected to solve before January 2020.
 It remains unknown how much dominance Nigeria will require for their support.

 Think we missed something?
 Let us know in the comments section below.